Skip to main content

 print(submissions_df)

-If you do not know the evaluation ID, you can use the name instead:
+If you do not know the evaluation ID, you can first get the Evaluation object by using syn.getEvaluationByName(EVALUATION_NAME)and then pass it into syn.getSubmissions().
+For example:

 Python